 Everyone is talking about influencer marketing.
 Some believe it will be there for a long time.
 For others, on the contrary, it is only a fashion effect doomed to an imminent disappearance.
 What is it exactly?
 What can we expect in the months and years to come?
 What if we tried to see a little more clearly by disentangling the true from the false, and without a priori?

-Influence marketing is revolutionising
+Influence marketing is revolutionizing

 Influence marketing has been viral, it’s true.
-This has led to some excesses; this is also true.
+This has led to some excesses, this is also true.
 But after a few years of existence, it is now entering its maturity phase.
 It has improved, and excess is a thing of the past.
 He finally integrated the panoply of marketing tools and even proved to be an effective alternative to deal with the loss of credibility of conventional advertising formats.

 Influence marketing, trust above all